scicloj/wolframite/README.md

 the file, you'll be able to use `(wl/eval (w/** 2 5) {:aliases '{** Power}})`.

 ### Clerk Integration

+We primarily use [Clay](https://scicloj.github.io/clay/) as our notebook tool, but there is also experimental support for [Clerk](https://github.com/nextjournal/clerk).

 Example usage: (watching for changes in a folder)